websivustot/healthandfit/README.md

+Be healthy and fit!
+Health & Fit
+Become healthier by controlling the energy value of the food you eat.

+We will calculate your daily energy needs based on your personal data of your gender, weight, height and age.

 This project's aim is to learn modern web-technologies such as JS, Node JS, React JS, Redux, MongoDB and related libraries.
 See the last version is in the "development" branch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).